Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 How Long Vanilla Extract Needs to Mature

-Store your extract in a cool, dark place and gently shake the bottle every few weeks.
+Store your extract in a cool, dark place and shake gently every few weeks to help distribute the vanilla compounds.

 Final Takeaway